timvanderzee/human-walking-biomechanics/README.md

 # Welcome to the 'human-walking-biomechanics' repository!

-This GitHub repository includes MATLAB scripts and functions that can be used to **select, visualize, and analyze** human walking biomechanics data from an open access data repository (LINK HERE).
+This GitHub repository includes MATLAB scripts and functions that can be used to **select, visualize, and analyse** human walking biomechanics data from an open access data repository (LINK HERE).
 The data is described in more detail in a corresponding data descriptor paper (LINK HERE).

 Data exists on three different levels:
 1. Raw motions and forces (.c3d)